solana-foundation/solana-improvement-documents/proposals/0001-simd-process.md

 ### Living

 A special status for SIMDs that are designed to be continually updated and not reach a state of finality.
 This includes most notably SIMD-1.
+This status must undergo extra scrutiny and review when updating the status from review to living.

 ### Stagnant